nixworks/public/news/2016/04/27/index.md

 ##### November 2015 Paris attacks
 ### [Belgian prosecutors hand over Salah Abdeslam, a key suspect in the November 2015 Paris attacks, to French authorities. ](/news/2016/04/27/belgian-prosecutors-hand-over-salah-abdeslam-a-key-suspect-in-the-november-2015-paris-attacks-to-french-authorities.md)
-_Context: Belgium, French, November 2015 Paris attacks, Salah Abdeslam_
+_Context: Belgium, France, November 2015 Paris attacks, Salah Abdeslam_

 ##### Andrew Chan
 ### [Two days before the one-year anniversary of the execution of Andrew Chan and Myuran Sukumaran, the ringleaders of the Bali Nine, member Michael Czugaj is discovered to be in possession of drugs in prison. ](/news/2016/04/27/two-days-before-the-one-year-anniversary-of-the-execution-of-andrew-chan-and-myuran-sukumaran-the-ringleaders-of-the-bali-nine-member-mich.md)